 Furthermore, thanks to the integrated electronic medical records that are a part of any successful onsite health center program (like Healthstat’s eClinicalWorks), the clinician has on hand the relevant medical information to refer to when meeting with his or her patient.
 It allows for more time to be spent talking with the patient about their overall health plan, including closing any gaps in care and helping to make in-network referrals as needed.
 The personal touch allows both patient and provider to discuss their health goals together.

 And the technology doesn’t stop there: many onsite health center vendors (like Healthstat) offer digital platforms that allow for convenient access to appointments, lab results, prescription refills, and direct clinician messaging.
 Healthstat’s Patient Portal is just one example of a mobile- and Internet-friendly software program that gives patients control over their health plan virtually anywhere.
 These programs are directly linked to the patient’s integrated (and HIPAA-secured) medical profile, meaning the clinician has immediate access to the most recent and relevant patient updates.

 Wellness Programs Galore!

-These programs extend the scope of care beyond the clinic itself.
+These programs extend the scope of care beyond the health center itself.
 It’s this proactive, tailored approach to wellness that sees long-lasting change in population health.
 These programs typically specialize in personal motivation, and what’s more: you can personalize these services to best fit the needs of your employee population.

-Even something as small as a five-minute survey to gauge interest in various programs can turn a run-of-the-mill clinic into a specialized patient-focused wellness hub.
+Even something as small as a five-minute survey to gauge interest in various programs can turn a run-of-the-mill health center into a specialized patient-focused wellness hub.